lain-web2000/kaname-training-suite/README.md

+# NOTICE
+### Development of Kaname Training Suite has been halted indefinitely, no bugfixes or features will be implemented in the future.

 # Kaname Training Suite

 A collection of speedrun practice ROMs for Super Mario Bros.
 (NTSC & PAL), Super Mario Bros.
 2 (FDS), and All Night Nippon Super Mario Bros.